spack/spack-tutorial/tutorial_sc16_modules.rst

-The non-hierarchical TCL module files that have been generated so far follow the default rules for module generation, which are given :ref:`here <modules-yaml>` in the reference part of the manual.
+The non-hierarchical TCL module files that have been generated so far follow the default rules for module generation, which are given `here <https://spack.readthedocs.io/en/latest/module_file_support.html#write-a-configuration-file>`_ in the reference part of the manual.
 Taking a look at the ``gcc`` module you'll see something like:

 .. code-block:: console